geletumn/CF_reduction/README.md

 # CF_reduction
-It repo contains the tensorflow re-implementation for the mutimodal fusion architectre called cross-fusion (CF).
+This repo contains the tensorflow re-implementation for the mutimodal fusion architectre called cross-fusion (CF).